AudioBand/AudioBand/docfx/audioband/Windows11.md

 # Windows 11 Installation
 The installation process is very similar to installing on Windows 10, and once installed, everything is the same as on Windows 10.

-In order for Audio-Band to run properly, we have to patch the Taskbar using an external tool.
+In order for AudioBand to run properly, we have to patch the Taskbar using an external tool.

 ## Step 1: Patching The Taskbar
 There are 2 tools to achieve this, they're both super easy to install but they have some different functionalities.